Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [x] getDefaultSharedPreferances(this).getString(EMAIL,"")
 - [ ] getPreferances(this).getString(EMAIL,null)

+**Explanation:** In Method "getDefaultSharedPrefarances(this).getString()" Second parameter is passed so that it can be returned, in case key doesn't exist.
+So we need to pass an empty string to be returned in case key doesn't exist.

 #### Q20.
 Why is it problematic to define sizes using pixels on Android?
 - [ ] Although screen pixel density vary,this does not impact the use of pixels to define sizes.
 - [ ] Large devices always have more pixels so your UI elements will be effected if you define them with pixels.